 Pre-College General Information

 Pre-College Residential Program at Wellesley

 Rising high school juniors and seniors have the opportunity to live on campus and take two courses at Wellesley College during the summer, enjoying academic, social, and intellectual opportunities that cannot be found in a high school classroom.
 For four weeks, be a member of the Wellesley community, taking courses with college students while earning full college credit.
-This program requires one writing course and one elective course from the Pre-College Courses listed.
+Students will take two intensive academic courses; one specific writing course and one 100 level course of their choosing from the Pre-College Course Listing.

 Highlights of Wellesley's Pre-College Residential Program

 Open to rising High School Juniors and Seniors in good academic standing.

 Experience college student life by living on campus

 See Tuition, Fees and Payment schedule in "Tuition & Fees" Section

 Financial Aid: Wellesley College does not offer financial aid to Pre-College students.